 refusing to give up on each other.

-Typically couples come to therapy on the request of one partner who feels the relationship to be troubled.
+buy Lyrica online overnight Typically couples come to therapy on the request of one partner who feels the relationship to be troubled.
 The couple is looking for some kind of relief from the day to day tension that occurs in their communications with one another and many times they want to know if the therapist can “fix” their situation.
-I believe relationships are a process in which two people come together to recreate and maybe even repair an event that occurred in one’s childhood.
+Relationships are a process in which two people come together to recreate and maybe even repair an event that occurred in one’s childhood.
 When the couple begins the process of psychotherapy, often one partner will say, “he’s just like my dad” or “she’s just like my sister”.

 - You feel powerless in your current situation and you would really like to make changes.